 There are no tutorials in this course.
 Teaching Assistant will hold office hours to help with the assignment and quizzes.
 I would suggest you to attend office hours of TA since she will mark your assignment.
 Students are encouraged to actively consult with the TA regarding any problems or questions about the preparation of the assignment.
 You will have one assignment (group assignment named "Best in Class") during the term, the assignment is worth 15% of the final grade.
 You will be able to access the problem sheets on Quercus at the time shown below.
-Completed exercises must be submitted online (format: Power Point Presentation) on the date shown.
+Completed exercises must be submitted online (the assignment format will be announced on Quercus) on the date shown.
 More details on the assignment and quizzes will be circulated during the term.